rogereo/rogereo.github.io/_posts/2025-11-18-exoplanet-explorer.markdown

   </video>
 </p>

 > The visual above shows the [transit method](https://science.nasa.gov/mission/roman-space-telescope/transit-method/), a technique used to detect [exoplanets](https://science.nasa.gov/exoplanets/).
 Planets that orbit stars outside our solar system.
+It detects exoplanets by observing slight, regular dips in a star’s light as a planet passes in front.
 Thousands of exoplanets have been discovered, with some estimates suggesting there could be at least one planet for every star in the galaxy.

 <p align="center">
   <img src="/assets/NasaSpaceApps.png" alt="NASA" loading="lazy" decoding="async">